JessicaJuliet/JessicaJuliet/README.md

 🖥️ I'm passionate about developing beautiful websites with an outstanding UX.

-👩🏾‍💻 I'm currently working as a Frontend Web Developer for a luxury jewellery brand and recently completed a Diploma in Full Stack Software Development at the <a href="https://codeinstitute.net">Code Institute</a>.
+👩🏾‍💻 I'm currently working as a Frontend Web Developer for a luxury jewellery brand.

+👩🏽‍🎓 I recently completed a Diploma in Full Stack Software Development at the <a href="https://codeinstitute.net">Code Institute</a>.

-🌟 Fun fact: I'm a career switcher from Marketing to Coding, so I have a super charged skillset!
+🌟 Fun fact: I'm a career switcher from Marketing to Coding, giving me a super charged skillset!

 ## Tech Stack: